benchristel/sindarin/english-tengwar.md

 on your personal aesthetic tastes.
 However, you should not combine multiple modes within one text.

-One English mode devised by Tolkien appears in a Christmas letter he wrote to Hugh Brogan, a reader who expressed an interest in the Elvish languages.
-It was also used in the _Lord of the Rings_ films.

 ## The Brogan Mode

-He did create a few _tengwar_ inscriptions in English, including a Christmas greeting to one of his readers.
+Tolkien penned many _tengwar_ inscriptions in English, including a Christmas greeting to Hugh Brogan, a reader who had expressed an interest in the Elvish langauges.
 One system used in that inscription was also employed in the _Lord of the Rings_ films, and is presented here.

 Figure 1 shows the main letters with their English